District of Columbia Circuit / Appointed 1924 / Served to 1948

 Sources

-23 years on the District of Columbia Circuit.
-Data last verified 2026-06-28.
+23 years on the U.S. Court of Appeals for the District of Columbia Circuit.
+Data as of 2026-08-10.
 Informational only; verify against the primary source before relying.
 Not a consumer report (FCRA).